omeka/classic-enduser/docs/Plugins/CSS_Editor.md

-The CSS Editor plugin allows users to make changes to the CSS (code which controls appearance) of their Omeka installation without going into the server-side files.
+The CSS Editor plugin allows users to make changes to the CSS (code which controls appearance) of their Omeka Classic installation without going into the server-side files.

 This plugin will be most helpful to people with experience using CSS and designing sites.

-CSS Editor requires Omeka 2.0 or higher.
+CSS Editor requires Omeka Classic 2.0 or higher.

 Configuration
 ---------------------------------------------------------------